|

 As soon as you receive an arrival notice, act promptly.
 Your free storage time at a destination warehouse (CFS) is limited.
 Depending on CFS, it varies between 7 to 14 days.
 After that, storage/demurrage will begin accumulating.
 It will apply to destination charges and may increase the total destination charges dramatically.

 The ocean freight carrier's destination agent should guide the consignee in the complexity of import recovery.
-However, if, for any reason, the consignee will experience difficulties with their import recovery at the destination, the first they should do is search for a customs broker licensed in the destination country.
+However, if, for any reason, the consignee experiences difficulties with their import recovery at the destination, the first they should do is search for a customs broker licensed in the destination country.

 We serve all the countries listed under destinations in our online freight calculator.
 Here is the most recent statistic by serving countries at 100% of all shipping volume.